Spontaneous recovery: Procedural memory

 For spontaneous recovery to occur, the conditioning of the memory that is recalled later needs to be stored in long-term memory.
-It is a process where the semantics and associations of the certain memory are so ingrained that they can become habitual, or automatic to the person.
+It is a process where the semantics and associations of the certain memory are so ingrained that they can become habitual or automatic to the person.
 For example, all the procedures needed to ride a bicycle are not taken into play every time you ride it.
 One simply knows to step on the pedal, propel their body up onto the seat, grip the handles, begin to pedal, look ahead, check the gears, balance oneself, etc. All of this becomes a form of implicit memory that doesn't need any attention to control or effort in recall; they are there for use in any particular circumstance.

-In regards to a more general application of procedural learning in our life is with our beliefs and values we can hold to a certain subject.
+With regard to a more general application of procedural learning in our life is with our beliefs and values we can hold to a certain subject.
 For example, if many times you get extremely jealous of someone having something that you do not have because your family can't afford it when you were young, you could believe that "things in life are hard to come by".
 When you're an adult another situation could arise that is similar, and the recovery of that association and inner response can show up spontaneously as jealousy again.
 It is why a lot of people say to themselves, "where does this feeling come from" or, "Why did I do that?"
 A lot of human reactions are from spontaneous recovery of past associations, not always specifically learned physical behaviours.